Mike's Place suicide bombing: Failed second bombing

-Immediately after the first attack the other suicide bomber, who was carrying a concealed explosive belt, was supposed to carry out another attack but his explosive device failed to detonate.
-This second suicide bomber, who may have been injured at that point from the explosion, threw away his explosive belt and fled the scene.
+Immediately after the first attack, Omar Sharif, who was carrying a concealed explosive belt, was supposed to carry out another attack but his explosive device failed to detonate.
+Sharif, who may have been injured at that point from the explosion, threw away his explosive belt and fled the scene.
 He reached the David Intercontinental Hotel and struggled with the security guard at the entrance trying to steal his ID, but he did not manage to do so.
-An examination of the unexploded bomb discarded by Omar Khan Sharif showed that it had been hidden in a book and contained standard explosives.
+An examination of the unexploded bomb discarded by Sharif showed that it had been hidden in a book and contained standard explosives.

-The body of the second suicide bomber was washed ashore on the Tel Aviv beachfront on May 12 and was eventually identified on May 19, 2003.
+Sharif's body was washed ashore on the Tel Aviv beachfront on May 12 and was eventually identified on May 19, 2003.
 Forensic experts said he had drowned.

 Subsequent related events

 Despite the events of that day, the bar reopened on Yom Haatzmaut, Israeli Independence Day.

 ISM visit controversy

-On April 25, five days before the attack, Hanif and Sharif had visited International Solidarity Movement (ISM) office, and after chatting for 15 minutes with an ISM volunteer, the men briefly joined a group of 20 people who were commemorating Rachel Corrie's death.
+On April 25, five days before the attack, Hanif and Sharif had visited an International Solidarity Movement (ISM) office, and after chatting for 15 minutes with an ISM volunteer, the men briefly joined a group of 20 people who were commemorating Rachel Corrie's death.

 ISM said activists Hanif and Sharif appeared to be "typical Brits."
-An ISM volunteer reported that the bombers had been among a group of 'alternative tourists' who were offered tea when they paid an unscheduled visit to an ISM office on the way to a memorial for Rachel Corrie.
+An ISM volunteer reported that the bombers had been among a group of "alternative tourists" who were offered tea when they paid an unscheduled visit to an ISM office on the way to a memorial for Rachel Corrie.